 Progressive muscle relaxation is very helpful for relieving the tension held in your muscles and helps both your body and mind to relax.
 Practice muscle relaxation during deep breathing.
 Focus on a particular muscle group (e.g., shoulders) and alternatively tense and relax the muscle.
 Focus on releasing all of the tension in the muscle, repeating ‘relax’ in your mind.

 *Please note that this blog only outlines a small number of strategies for managing exam stress.

-Mindfulness can be a way to live life more in the present, thinking less about the past and worrying less about the future, and enjoying ‘the moment’ whilst also learning to reduce stress in your University life.
+Mindfulness can be a way to live life more in the present, thinking less about the past and worrying less about the future, and can help relieve exam stress.

 Contacting Counselling Health and Wellbeing

 If you are finding things difficult at the moment and you would like further support, please know that the Cardiff University Support Services are here for you – there is no problem too big or too small, and we offer a range of flexible support options including: